 “He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.”

 This idea of “salvation” in Christian doctrine is nothing more than the shallow and impossible notion of the pursuit of pleasure and the avoidance of pain.
 It is the notion of a place where only the “good” and pleasurable exists, and none of the “bad” and painful.
-It is the fantasy of all fantasies, the wish fulfillment from the mind of a child, and is impossible because it depends on dualities being separate and independent realities, which as we learned earlier, is a contradiction.
+It is the fantasy of all fantasies, a childish example of wish fulfillment, as Sigmund Freud expressed, and is impossible because it depends on dualities being separate and independent realities, which as we learned earlier, is a contradiction.
 As we learned in the last chapter, all contradictions and double-standards are false, like “round-squares.”

 “But the cowardly, the unbelieving, the vile, the murderers, the sexually immoral, those who practice magic arts, the idolaters and all liars – they will be consigned to the fiery lake of burning sulfur.
 This is the second death.”